possibilities/now-next-example-builder/readme.md

-# Example app builder for Next.js libraries
+# Example/demo app builder for Next.js libraries

-When you create a library for [Next.js](https://nextjs.org/docs) with an example app in the repository it can be difficult to deploy to [now.sh](https://zeit.co/docs) and have the example app located in a subdirectory (`./example`) use the library from the root of repo (`./).
-This builder provides a workaround in this scenario by inverting this nested relationship so that the library will be installed in the example app when the builder finally passes the build off to `@now/next`
+When you create a library for [Next.js](https://nextjs.org/docs) with an example app in the repository it can be difficult to deploy to [now.sh](https://zeit.co/docs) if the example app is located in a subdirectory (`./example`) depending on the library located the root of repo (`./).
+This builder provides a workaround by inverting the nested relationship so that the library will be installed in the example app (rather than in the parent dir) when the builder finally passes the build off to the official [@now/next builder](https://zeit.co/docs/v2/deployments/official-builders/next-js-now-next).

 ## Usage